Animiral/go-strength-model/README.md

 This will allocate 10000 rows to the training set, 5000 to the validation set and 5000 to the test set.
 Any remaining rows are left unassigned, but still part of the dataset, forming the players' histories and acting as a source of recent moves.
 Just the model will not be trained or tested on these data points.
 Because all games with a set marker (more specifically, their recent move sets) must be preprocessed through the KataGo network, it is not feasible to mark millions of games for training.

+Rows that introduce a specific player for the first time in the dataset are generally not eligible for marking as any set, because these rows do not offer the necessary prior information for a model to predict the match outcome.
+The optional `--withNovice` switch disables this behavior, making all rows eligible for inclusion in one of the sets.

 As an alternative usage, the splits can be specified as fractions.
 Omitting `--testPart` assigns all remaining rows to the test set.

 ```
 $ python3 python/random_split.py --input csv/games_judged.csv --output csv/games_judged.csv --trainingPart 0.8 --validationPart 0.1
 ```

-This will allocate 80% of all rows to the training set, 10% to the validation set and the remaining 10% to the test set.
+This will allocate 80% of eligible rows to the training set, 10% to the validation set and the remaining 10% to the test set.

 Once allocated, the script can also copy the same set markers to a different CSV file, as long as the "copy-from" file has both "File" and "Set" headers and holds the information on every "File" listed in the input CSV file: